deepfence/golang_deepfence_sdk/client/docs/ModelSecretScanTriggerReq.md

 NewModelSecretScanTriggerReqWithDefaults instantiates a new ModelSecretScanTriggerReq object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetDeepfenceSystemScan

+`func (o *ModelSecretScanTriggerReq) GetDeepfenceSystemScan() bool`

+GetDeepfenceSystemScan returns the DeepfenceSystemScan field if non-nil, zero value otherwise.

+### GetDeepfenceSystemScanOk

+`func (o *ModelSecretScanTriggerReq) GetDeepfenceSystemScanOk() (*bool, bool)`

+GetDeepfenceSystemScanOk returns a tuple with the DeepfenceSystemScan field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeepfenceSystemScan

+`func (o *ModelSecretScanTriggerReq) SetDeepfenceSystemScan(v bool)`

+SetDeepfenceSystemScan sets DeepfenceSystemScan field to given value.

+### HasDeepfenceSystemScan

+`func (o *ModelSecretScanTriggerReq) HasDeepfenceSystemScan() bool`

+HasDeepfenceSystemScan returns a boolean if a field has been set.

 ### GetFilters